Tag Archives: Joaquin Phoenix

 Don’t Worry, He Won’t Get Far on Foot (2018),Joaquin Phoenix

-Don’t Worry, He Won’t Get Far on Foot is the new Gus Van Sant (Good Will Hunting (1997) co-written and directed movie / biography about John Callahan, a young man who became paralysed after a car accident at age 21, and turned to drawing as a form of therapy.
+Don’t Worry, He Won’t Get Far on Foot is the new Gus Van Sant (Good Will Hunting (1997) co-written and directed movie/biography about John Callahan, a young man who became paralysed after a car accident at age 21, and turned to drawing as a form of therapy.

 Joaquin Phoenix, Jonah Hill, Jack Black and Rooney Mara star…

-This one looks like an impressive Joaquin Phoenix performance.
-Excited to see what Jack Black and Jonah Hill bring to the film; two comedy men who are also good in dramatic roles.
-Having not heard of John Callahan untill now, maybe this movie treat us to some great drawings.
+This one looks like an impressive Phoenix performance.
+I’m excited to see what Jack Black and Jonah Hill bring to the film; two comedy men who are equally good in dramatic roles.

 Beth Ditto and Udo Kier also star.